python/cpython/Doc/library/datetime.rst

    *datetime1* is considered less than *datetime2* when *datetime1* precedes
    *datetime2* in time.

-   If one comparand is naive and the other is aware, :exc:`TypeError` is raised.
+   If one comparand is naive and the other is aware, :exc:`TypeError` is raised if an order comparison is attempted.
+For equality comparisons, naive instances are never equal to aware instances.

    If both comparands are aware, and have the same :attr:`tzinfo` attribute, the common :attr:`tzinfo` attribute is ignored and the base datetimes are compared.
 If both comparands are aware and have different :attr:`tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).

+   .. versionchanged:: 3.3

+   Equality comparisons between naive and aware :class:`datetime` instances don't raise :exc:`TypeError`.

    .. note::